Fee Structure

 Free Kindy in Queensland

-Starting in 2024, the Queensland government launched it’s Free Kindy Program of which our Kallangur and Morayfield centres are approved.
+Starting in 2024, the Queensland government launched it’s Free Kindy Program of which our Morayfield centre is approved.

 Kindy is 15 hours per week, 40 weeks per year and is free for Queensland children attending a government-approved kindergarten program.